Skip to main content

 User Log In

-• The first is placed above the snow pack.
-This probe is used to measure incoming neutrons from space before they interact with the snow.
+• Air probe: placed above the snowpack to measure incoming neutrons from space before they interact with the snow.

 FAQ – common questions